 - U.S. Food and Drug Administration

 Are you ready for a Produce Safety Inspection?
 Find out now!
-In preparation for official Produce Safety Rule on-farm inspections beginning in 2019, CDFA is now offering a series of non-regulatory On-Farm Readiness Reviews (OFRRs).
+Produce Safety Rule regulatory inspections began for large farms in spring 2019.
+But CDFA offers non-regulatory On-Farm Readiness Reviews (OFRRs) for small and very small farms.
 These are designed to give farmers a better understanding of what they can expect from a routine Produce Safety Inspection.
 Please note that the PSA Grower Training is required before scheduling an OFRR, and it is preferable to schedule an OFRR during harvest periods.
 Please be prepared to provide the following information:

 - Farm name and location